PrathyushaKadali/kpgithub/README.md

 	Data Analysis and Model Testing on Heart Disease Data Set: 253680 rows and 21 features.
 Performed data preparation, hypothesis testing, classification, regression, and hyperparameter tuning.
 Deducing various real-time scenario problems.
 GitHub: https://github.com/srivikas777/Heart-Disease-Health-Indicators

+	Designed and implemented an innovative "Embedded Sentry" system for unlocking resources using accelerometer and gyro data, featuring a unique Record Key functionality and visual feedback for successful unlocks.
+Github: to be provided.

 	Banking application: Design and develop a banking application (using C++, files) that handles transactions to be made on an account.
 GitHub: https://github.com/pk6797/BankingApplication

 	Tourism Website: Developed a Hyderabadi Tourism website using HTML and PHP as part of my mini projects.
 GitHub: https://github.com/pk6797/Tourism-website